omer-18/LEGOEV3-Project/README.md

 V 2.0 IS FINAL FILE WITH COMPLETE WORKING CODE

 Welcome to our project page!
-Here you can find our full code, as well as some additonal photos and videos of the robot.
+Here you can find our full code for the autonomous delivery robot.

 As part of our Mechatronics final design project, Anjanan Thirumahan, Omer Sajid, Jayden Mangaroo and I tasked ourselves with creating a robot that was able to deliver a given object to a desired end point, while traversing difficult terrain.